trullock/NUglify/doc/readme.md

 Conditional Compilation Comments
 ================================

-AjaxMin supports only a subset of conditional compilation comments.
+NUglify supports only a subset of conditional compilation comments.
 The @cc_on, @if, and @set statements are supported – it’s *where* they are in your code that determines whether or not they will be passed through to the output.

 In general, statement-level conditional comments are supported.
 For instance, if you had the following code: